Arduino-IRremote/Arduino-IRremote/README.md

 <br/>

-# Compile options / macros for this library
+# Compile options / macros for IRremote
 To customize the library to different requirements, there are some compile options / macros available.<br/>
 These macros must be defined in your program **before** the line `#include <IRremote.hpp>` to take effect.<br/>
 Modify them by enabling / disabling them, or change the values if applicable.